astropy/package-template/{{ cookiecutter.package_name }}/README.rst

 all, you can contribute code to open source.
 Contributing to open source projects is a fantastic way to advance one's coding skills.
-Writing perfect code isn't the measure of a good developer (that would disqualify all of us!); it's trying to create something, making mistakes, and learning from thoseF mistakes.
+Writing perfect code isn't the measure of a good developer (that would disqualify all of us!); it's trying to create something, making mistakes, and learning from those mistakes.
 That's how we all improve, and we are happy to help others learn.

 Being an open source contributor doesn't just mean writing code, either.
 You can